Median geometry for spaces with measured walls and for groups: Introduction.

-Note that if a finitely generated group is strongly medianizable then the median space on which it acts is locally compact, in particular it has finite rank (and similarly for cubulable groups, the CAT(0) cubical complex has finite dimension).

-The difference between strongly medianizable and cubulable is unclear, in fact at this point it even seems possible that every strongly medianizable finitely generated group is cubulable.
-To begin with, all the properties known for cubulable groups (Tits alternative, superrigidity) have been proven for strongly medianizable groups \cite{F1,F3,F4}.
+The difference between strongly medianizable versus cubulable is unclear, at this point it even seems possible that the two properties are equivalent.
+Some evidence comes from the fact that key properties known for cubulable groups (Tits alternative, superrigidity) have been proven for strongly medianizable groups as well \cite{F1,F3,F4}.
+Recent work by Messaci \cite{Me}, showing that a connected locally compact median space of finite rank which admits a transitive action is isometric to $\R^n$ endowed with the $\ell^1$-metric, provides further evidence for the equivalence of the two properties.
+Note that a Rips theorem for median spaces of finite rank as discussed in Section 1.d would give a weaker result than the equivalence between cubulable and strongly medianizable, if the connection between stabilizers is similar to the one established for actions on trees, as in \cite{BestvinaFeighn:stableactions,GLP,Sela:acces,Guirardel:trees,Best}.

-On the other hand, there are interesting examples of groups that are medianizable but not strongly medianizable.
-Indeed, Corollary \ref{chr} implies the following. \begin{cor} Uniform lattices in a product $SO(n_1,1)\times\dots\times SO(n_k,1)$ are medianizable.\end{cor}

-Irreducible uniform lattices in products $SO(n_1,1)\times\dots\times SO(n_k,1)$ with $k\geq 2$ are not cubulable, due to results of Chatterji-Fernos-Iozzi \cite{CFI}.
-Moreover, according to Fioravanti \cite{F1,F4}, they are not strongly medianizable.
-Thus Corollary \ref{bchf} is the best one can hope for in terms of cobounded actions on median spaces of such lattices.
-It is unknown if the same lattices can act properly on an infinite dimensional CAT(0) cubical complex.
+On the other hand, the distinction between medianizable and strongly medianizable groups is clear: there are interesting examples of groups that are in the former class but not in the latter.
+Indeed, Corollary \ref{chr} implies the following. \begin{cor} Uniform lattices in a product $SO(n_1,1)\times\dots\times SO(n_k,1)$, with $k\geq 1$, are medianizable.\end{cor} For $k\geq 2$, irreducible uniform lattices in products $SO(n_1,1)\times\dots\times SO(n_k,1)$ are not cubulable, due to results of Chatterji-Fernos-Iozzi \cite{CFI}.
+Moreover, by work of Fioravanti \cite{F1,F4}, they are not strongly medianizable either and, in fact, any isometric action on a finite rank median space has a fix point.
+Thus, Corollary \ref{bchf} is the best one can hope for, in terms of median geometry, for these lattices.
+It is unknown if these same lattices can act properly on an infinite dimensional CAT(0) cube complex.

 \me